Photobook Community Meta-list 2025

 Stephen Goldblatt runs a successful advertisement business in Mille Valley, which leaves him time to hunt for photobooks.
 His Instagram account is called Photobookfinds.

 NARRATIVA is a Lisbon-based centre that shares and promotes photography as a form of expression and communication.
-It organises projects, publications, exhibitions, masterclasses, and it offers a library and an award.
+It organises projects, publications, exhibitions, masterclasses, and offers a library and an award.

 Blake Andrews is a photographer and writer based in Eugene, Oregon.
 He reviewed 117 photobooks on Instagram (and even more in total).
 This year Eyeshot published his monograph, Asa Nisa Masa.